 Practicum placements with a child service focus may require an additional child security check, while a national security check is required for placements with federal government agencies (e.g., Health Canada or Public Health Agency of Canada).
-If required, complete <a href="https://example.com/health-security-the-left-security-the-le e) Student Dress Policy and Attendance Policy
+If required, complete three months prior to a practicum placement.

+e) Student Dress Policy and Attendance Policy